 Brigerbad Thermal Baths

 Originally discovered by the Romans, Brigerbad thermal baths offer a beautiful view of the Alps.
 Together with the spa area, it is open from 9:00 AM to 8:00 PM.
-It is the largest open-air thermal baths in the Alps.
+With a surface area of 2,600 m2, it is the largest open-air thermal bath in the Alps.
+Up to 50 liters of 50°C thermal water per second come out of the springs in Brigerbad; these waters have been used to treat arthritis, rheumatism, and other ailments.

 Just outside the town gates begins the Simplon Pass, one of the most beautiful Alpine passes in Switzerland.
 For centuries, Brig has been a transit point as well as a customs post for transport across the Simplon Pass.
 As Brig prospered with the Simplon Pass, it gradually overtook Naters village across the road, becoming an independent diocese.